Deborah Terry

-Professor Deborah Jane "Debbie" Terry AC FASSA is an Australian academic administrator and psychology scholar.
+Deborah Jane "Debbie" Terry AC FASSA is an Australian university executive, and psychology scholar.

 She is currently the Vice-Chancellor and President of The University of Queensland.
 Professor Terry is also currently the Chair of Universities Australia, the peak body representing Australia's higher education sector.

 Early life and education

 Terry was born in Western Australia but completed her secondary education at Canberra Girls Grammar School.
 She then studied at the Australian National University, graduating with a BA and then a PhD in 1989.

 Career

 Terry moved to Brisbane where she was employed in the School of Psychology at The University of Queensland in 1990.
 In 2000 she was promoted to head of school and 2008 saw her become deputy vice-chancellor of the university.

 In February 2014, Terry was appointed Vice-Chancellor and President of Curtin University.
 In August 2020, she returned to The University of Queensland and became the Vice-Chancellor and President.
+Her annual salary at the university is $1,213,402.

 In addition to her university role, Terry is a past president of the Society for Australasian Social Psychology.
 She has also been on the editorial board of the British Journal of Psychology and the European Journal of Social Psychology.
 In May 2019 Terry began a two-year term as Chair of Universities Australia, having been a member of its board since 2015.
 In March 2021 she addressed the National Press Club.